 On the day of the race, the Race Director must ensure that everything runs smoothly.
-Only in small races should he take on tasks such as manning the registration desk.
-In medium-sized or large races, he should oversee and manage rather than do.
-As a general rule, except for very small races, the Race Director should not run in the race.
+Only in small races should they take on tasks such as manning the registration desk.
+In medium-sized or large races, they should oversee and manage rather than do.
+As a general rule, except for very small races, the Race Director must not run in the race.

 Before the race: